-Spring Equinox is a Celebration of New Beginnings
+Spring Equinox Celebrates New Beginnings

 Tulum © 2023 Beverly & Steve Smirnis

-The drama and mysticism of the Mayan culture in Mexico’s Riviera Maya is the inspiration for the series currently being developed by Beverly and Steve Smirnis.
+The drama and mysticism of the Mayan culture in Mexico’s Riviera Maya is inspiration for the series currently being developed by Beverly and Steve Smirnis.

 Isabella’s birth date occurred on the exact date of the spring equinox.
 She conceives a child on the Winter Equinox, and her son is born on the Fall Equinox.